 Cultivate learning and growing spaces for your team members due to SCRUM’s knowledge-sharing nature.

 So if you are not using SCRUM framework, and struggling with the “work-from-home” situation, maybe this is the time to change your team’s process.
 You can read more about SCRUM here.

 There is a saying in Vietnamese which goes like “Trong nguy co co” (turning crisis into opportunity).
 Thus, the Covid-19 pandemic can threaten your business but can also unlock new opportunities for improvement.
 If you are a manager in a tech company, helping your development team to adapt to new situations quickly allows your business to move faster than your competitors.

 If you find it hard to expand or build your software development team as Covid-19 disrupts your recruitment processes, let us help you set up a SCRUM team.
 With our certified SCRUM masters and effective practices of agile methodology, we are always ready to jump in and help you to develop any projects successfully.

-Software outsourcing in Vietnam for Singapore company?
+Offshore developers in Vietnam for Singapore company?
 Why and Why not?

 14 May 2021

 INSPIUS is a tech hiring company.
 We have been helping onboard hundreds of tech talents in Vietnam for Singapore companies since 2013.
 While partnering with Singapore tech firms, we noticed they often shared a similar concern: “Are offshore developers in Vietnam suitable for my business?”.
 By the end of this article, you should be able to answer this question.

 In recent years, Vietnam has been recognized as one of the fastest-growing economies in the South East Asia region.
 In 2019 alone, the country received over 38.2 US$ billion of foreign direct investment (FDI), which increased by 7.2% compared to 2018.
 Vietnam is also Singapore’s strategic economic partner for years: